azure-ai-foundry-baseline

 [!TIP] The

-) to the deleted Foundry Agent Service backend.
+vnet-workloadand associated networking resources are sometimes blocked from being deleted with the above instructions.
+This is because the Azure AI Foundry Agent Service subnet (snet-agentsEgress) retains a latent Microsoft-managed delegated connection (serviceAssociationLink) to the deleted Foundry Agent Service backend.
 The virtual network and associated resources typically become free to delete about an hour after purging the Azure AI Foundry account.The lingering resources do not have a cost associated with them existing in your subscription.

 If the resource group didn't fully delete, re-execute the

-command after an hour to complete the cleanup.
+az group delete -n $RESOURCE_GROUP -ycommand after an hour to complete the cleanup.

 The infrastructure as code included in this repository has a few configurations that are made only to enable a smoother and less expensive deployment experience when you are first trying this implementation out.
 These settings are not recommended for production deployments, and you should evaluate each of the settings before deploying to production.
-Those settings all have a comment next to them that starts with Production readiness change:
+Those settings all have a comment next to them that starts with Production readiness change:.

 Please see our Contributor guide.